DigitalPublishingToolkit/TOD18-Geoblocking/md/02LlamasRodriguezTunnelingmedia.md

 these tunnels has been a slow process focused on one tunnel at a time.[^02LlamasRodriguezTunnelingmedia_15]![](media/image2.jpeg)

-\[Tunnel found in Naco, Arizona, in 2015: dug through soil and clay.

-*Source: U.S. Customs and Border Protection*\]
+*Tunnel found in Naco, Arizona, in 2015: dug through soil and clay.Source: U.S. Customs and Border Protection*

 Tunneling online follows similar deflection techniques.
 Small-scale exploits, such as ad-blocking plugins or DNS proxies, capitalize on the